 Titan's winter season lasts for an impressive seven and a half Earth-years.
 This has allowed Cassini to observe the slow passing of the enigmatic moon periodically since arriving around Saturn in June 2004

 Whilst some clouds are created through a similar process in Titan's atmosphere, the polar cloud is believed to have developed via a different method.
-A smog-like, icy cloud of gasses most likely comprised of hydrocarbons and nitrates, which was transferred from the warmer northern hemisphere to the colder south falls through Titan's atmosphere.
+A smog-like, icy cloud of gasses most likely comprised of hydrocarbons and nitrates, which were transferred from the warmer northern hemisphere to the colder south, falls through Titan's atmosphere.

 As the gasses descend, they gradually condense to form the highly layered cloud located in a stable atmospheric region in the planet's low-mid stratosphere, which is observable by Cassini's Composite Infrared Spectrometer.

 By analyzing Cassini data, NASA scientists are able to deduce the severity of the weather the moon's winter.
 It is estimated that temperatures at Titan's south pole could dip beneath -238 ºF(-150 ºC).

 "The opportunity to see the early stages of winter on Titan is very exciting," states Robert Samuelson, a researcher at NASA's Goddard Space Flight Center,Greenbelt, Maryland.
 "Everything we are finding at the south pole tells us that the onset of southern winter is much more severe than the late stages of Titan's northern winter."

 Moving forward, the Cassini spacecraft will continue to make periodic observations of Titan's atmosphere prior to the termination of its solstice mission in 2017.